org-roam/org-roam/doc/tour.md

 ![org-roam-insert](images/org-roam-insert-filetag.gif)

-It is crucial for good usage of Org-roam to insert links liberally, where you want them the notes to resurface!
+It is crucial for good usage of Org-roam to insert links liberally where you want the notes to resurface!

 ## The Org-roam Buffer